-Tara Lynne Clapp has served the Columbia Basin Watershed Network since January 2015, as coordinator to the CBWN with the Mainstreams Environmental Society, and as Senior Manager to the new Society, helping to transition the CBWN from a program to a Society.
-Tara brings her expertise in community development and environmental collaboration to her position as Senior Manager of the CBWN.
-She also works as a consultant in strategic planning and land use.
+Tara Lynne Clapp has served the Columbia Basin Watershed Network since 2015.
+As Senior Manager to 2018, she helped transition the program into a new Society.
+She works as a consultant in strategic planning and land use.
 She currently serves on the Board of the Kaslo and District Community Forest.
 Tara has roots in the East and West Kootenays, although she lived ‘away’ for 15 years.
 While away, she earned a Masters in Environmental Design at University of Calgary, and a PhD in Environmental Planning at the University of Southern California.
 Prior to returning to the Basin, Tara taught and researched in water and environmental planning, sustainable communities, and planning theory at Iowa State University.
 While at ISU, she worked with the Iowa Environmental Council, a statewide environmental network that focuses on water and energy/climate policy.
 Before joining CBWN, she also worked with rural water groups with the Environmental Finance Centre at the University of Louisville in Kentucky.

 Tanya Tran served as a founding director of the CBWN Society.
 She is a graduate of McGill and of the Selkirk Integrated Environmental Program.
 While in the Basin, she worked with the Salmo Watershed Streamkeepers with a range of technical assignments as well as with communications.
 She is currently doing a Masters program at the University of Victoria.